Healthy Homes Assessment Flaxmere

 Insulation Flaxmere

-Underfloor and ceiling insulation has been compulsory for all rent houses as of July 1st, 2019.
-All landlords and property managers must make sure that the insulation is in line with standards that are in line with the latest quality.
-In some instances, existing ceiling insulation or insulation in the subfloor space may need to be added or replaced.
+Underfloor and ceiling insulation is a requirement in all rental homes since 1 July 2019.
+All landlords and property managers have to ensure the insulation meets current quality.
+In some instances, an existing insulation on the ceiling or in the sub floor space may need to be topped up or replaced.

-A house that is well-insulated can help control condensation, and decrease the risk of mould and dampness, and also makes much easier for the home to retain heat.
+A well-insulated property can help control condensation, and decrease the risk of mould and dampness and also makes much easier to the household to retain heat.

-The "R" is a symbol for thermal resistance and it is a measurement of how well the insulation resists heat flow.
-The greater the R-value, the more effective the insulation.
+The "R" stands for thermal resistance, and is a measure of how well insulation resists heat flow.
+The greater the R-value, the more efficient the insulation.

 Flaxmere Moisture Ingress & Drainage

-Making sure your rental property is protected from moisture isn’t just about what’s inside the building It’s about having to ensure there is somewhere to allow surface, rain as well as groundwater to move, and to prevent it from getting inside.
-When it comes to moisture and damp it is typically not apparent that it can cause a lot of trouble that can cause the property to suffer and harming the tenant’s health.
+Making sure your rental property is protected from moisture isn’t just about the inside; you have to make sure there is somewhere for rain, surface and ground water to go, and prevent it from getting inside.
+When it comes to moisture and damp it’s usually what you don’t see that can become a big problem and end up causing damage to your investment as well as harming your tenant’s well-being.

-Properties that are rented must be equipped with effective drainage to get rid of the stormwater and surface waters and ground water, which includes an appropriate outfall or runoff.
-Making sure the water is able to go, and that it doesn’t sit beneath structures is an crucial aspect of keeping your property dry.
+Rental properties should be equipped with effective drainage to get rid of the stormwater and surface waters, and ground water.
+This includes the proper outfall or runoff.
+Making sure the water has a proper place to go and that it doesn’t get sucked into buildings is an essential part of keeping your property dry.

-Alongside the drainage system that will prevent the ingress of moisture, if your rental is enclosed between floorboards and the soil, a ground-water barrier should be put in place if it is reasonably practicable to install it.
+In addition to a drainage system to prevent water ingress, if the apartment has an enclosed gap between floorboards and ground, a ground water barrier should be put in place if it is reasonably practicable to install it.

-Ground moisture barriers are generally a sheet of polythene that is placed over the ground to prevent any moisture in the ground from rising into the building.
-It also helps to prevent moisture damage to the underfloor insulation.
+Ground moisture barriers are typically a polythene sheet laid over the ground, in order to block any moisture present in the ground from getting into the structure.
+It also helps to prevent any damage to your underfloor insulation.

 moisture ingress and drainage inspection